Tools used in the monthly U.S. Drought Outlook (MDO) included the official CPC temperature and precipitation outlook

 outlooks, the soil moisture tools based on the Constructed Analog on Soil (CAS)

 moisture, dynamical models (CFSv2, NMME, and IMME), the 384-hour total precipitation forecasts from several runs of the

 GFS, the 7-day quantitative precipitation forecast from the NCEP Weather Prediction Center (WPC), climatology, and

-Forecast confidence for the Northwest is moderate to high.
+Forecast confidence for California, Great Basin, Desert Southwest, and the southern Rockies is moderate to high.

-Forecast confidence for the Four Corners states is moderate.
+Forecast confidence for the Pacific Northwest is moderate.

-Forecast confidence for the Plains is moderate to high.
+Forecast confidence for the central and southern Plains is low to moderate.

-Forecast confidence for the Midwest is moderate to high.
+Forecast confidence for the upper and middle Mississippi Valley is low to moderate.

 Periods of enhanced rainfall during the winter rainy season have promoted drought reduction across the Hawaiian Islands.
 The anticipation of April showers forms the basis for the removal of drought across the Big Island, with at least a 1-category improvement expected for Molokai.